Discontinued roofing shingles doesn't have to mean your roof is in the gutter

 If repairs are minimal, your local roofing contractor will do their best to match your existing shingles to a shingle that’s currently on the market.
 You’ll be able to work closely with them, looking at samples and comparing them to your existing roof for the best color match.

 Put the new and old shingles side by side to compare.
 If the old shingles have faded in the sun, opt for the next lighter shade of the same shingle.
 It’s possible to paint the shingles if you can’t find a match you like.
 While it may not be exact, the difference can be practically unnoticeable from a distance.
+Keep in mind that algae stains make it hard to match new shingles.

 If a total roof replacement is necessary, then you’ll be able to choose any shingle you like.
 However, you’ll need to get an evaluation from a professional roofer to confirm replacement is necessary before you get in touch with your insurance company.